tpapp/BrowseTables.jl/README.md

                                    (a = i, b = Float64(i), c = 'a'-1+i) for i in 1:10))
 open_html_table(table) # open in browser
 ```

+The package exports three symbols:

+1. `write_html_table` writes a table to a HTML file,
+2. `open_html_table` writes the table and opens it in a browser using [DefaultApplication.jl](https://github.com/tpapp/DefaultApplication.jl),
+3. `TableOptions` can be used to customize table appearance and HTML options for the above two functions.

+Please read the docstrings for further information.
+That said, the primary design principle of this package is that it should “just work”, without further tweaking.

 ## How it looks